pschaus/book_lepl1402/source/part4.rst

 In Java, the ``swing`` and ``awt`` packages facilitate the creation of Graphical User Interfaces (GUIs).
-Swing in Java uses a system based on the observer pattern to handle events like button clicks.
+Swing in Java uses a system based on the observer pattern to handle events, such as mouse clicks.

 On the next example we have a solitary button that, when clicked, responds with the message "Thank you" to the user.